francesbelleza/recipeMakerWebApp/README.md

 - Edit recipe (implemented by Dominic)
 - View recipe (implemented by Dominic)
 - Delete recipe (implemented by Dominic)
+- search recipe (implemented by Frances)
+- rate recipe (implemented by Frances)
+- comment (implemented by Frances)
+- view user profile (implemented by Frances)

 ## Ethical Implications <Frances>
 In building this web application from an engineer’s perspective,